gzmatte/Sonar/README.md

-- If you use Sonar, you notice that you can't disable the sonar outputs in app & if you only use this for the microphone, it's frustrating.
+- If you use Sonar, you notice that you can't disable the sonar outputs & if you only use this for the microphone, it's a shit.

 ### ★ [Download here](https://github.com/gzmatte/sonar/releases/download/1/Sonar.bat)